 Project Objective

-The DMA (Digital Hungarian Brain) project aims to create a national-level resonant intelligence layer that coordinates existing institutional, economic, and infrastructure systems across Hungary.
+The DHB (Digital Hungarian Brain) project aims to create a national-level resonant intelligence layer that coordinates existing institutional, economic, and infrastructure systems across Hungary.

 What the project delivers